 The Jam – Bernie Mireault’s comic series was published by several companies.
 Most recently it was published in black-and-white by Slave Labor.
 Tundra reprinted the Slave Labor series in five full- color issues this past year.
 Mireault also worked on a few issues of Grendel, and his own Mackenzie Queen, which was collected in a graphic novel by Caliber Press.

 Xenozoic Tales – Mark Schultz’s award-winning black-and-white comic is published quarterly by Kitchen Sink Press.
-Twelve issues, two collections (Cadillacs and Dinosaurs and Dinosaur Shaman), a 3-D special, and a box of canny bars have been published.
+Twelve issues, two collections (Cadillacs and Dinosaurs and Dinosaur Shaman), a 3-D special, and a box of candy bars have been published.
 Contact Kitchen Sink at

 No. 2 Swamp Rd., Princeton, WI 54968 for information.